rccordell/f18rwda/assignments/essay.md

 You may use whatever citation system you wish (MLA, APA, Chicago) but you must cite your sources and do so consistently.

-We will workshop these papers together in class on Thursday, September 21st.
-Your essays will be due to me by Tuesday, September 26th, and you will have a chance to revise for a better grade after I review your essays.

 # What to Write About